NVIDIA Self-Hosted Server Overview#

 -d {}

-result would be available in result directory as follows,
+The result would be available in the result directory as follows:

 cat results/*

-NOTE: Kill the running docker container once you have completed testing
+Kill the running Docker container once you have completed testing.

-1. curl can be used instead of the thin client to communicate with server, for example:
+• curl and jq can be used instead of the thin client to communicate with server.
+To make sure they are installed on Ubuntu:

 --header 'Content-Type: application/json' \